vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for NVDA.md

 For 2, AI do have taken some jobs and seems promising, and whether it can really change the world will be seen in next 1 or 2 years.
 For 3, there are some trend like quantum computing or photonic computing, but they are all at a very experimental stage.
 And they don't have ecosystem which means it will take very long time eat the shares.
 Another risk maybe ASIC and it's more practical.

-- [ ] read the opinion of influencers on X #active
+- [x] read the opinion of influencers on X #active ✅ 2025-11-12

 I use Grok to analyze @iamai_eth 's posts, most are bullish on NVDA.
 But I found a very inspiring view about BTC and NVDA.

 > The price of Bitcoin is the option value of the world's surplus electricity.

 Each Bitcoin is minted using energy, and there is surplus electricity all over the world which cannot be stored to used.
 Mining provide a way of converting them to long term option.
-Nowadays AI is also eager for energy,
+Nowadays AI is also eager for energy which makes the price of energy higher.
+This may lead to hash rate reduce and have influence on Bitcoin price.

 - [ ] do the valuation for the fair buying price of nvda